soffes/blog/published/2010-01-14-moved-to-heroku/moved-to-heroku.markdown

 ---
-title: Moved To Heroku
+tags:
+- development
+- meta
-categories: development meta web
+- web
 ---

+# Moved To Heroku

 I posted a [screencast on Heroku](/post/easy-deployment-with-heroku) a few months ago.
 Since then, [my company](http://tastefulworks.com) has moved all of their stuff to [Heroku](http://heroku.com).
 It has been working really great for us.